GuodongLong/sentiment/index.md

 # Policy analysis

-## Case 1: Additional $1,100 paymemt a fortnight for JobSeekers
+## Case 1: JobSeekers payment with additional $1,100 paymemt a fortnight
 You may get a payment from Service Australiai (formerly known as Centrelink) if you or your family are affected by the coronavirus pandemic.
 You may get 1 of the following payments: [Youth Allowance](https://www.servicesaustralia.gov.au/individuals/services/centrelink/youth-allowance), [JobSeeker (Newstart) Payment](https://www.servicesaustralia.gov.au/individuals/services/centrelink/jobseeker-payment), and [Parenting Payment](https://www.servicesaustralia.gov.au/individuals/services/centrelink/parenting-payment).
 That is an additional payment for $1100 per fortnight that is doubling the orginal JobSeeker allowance. ([policy link](https://www.servicesaustralia.gov.au/individuals/subjects/affected-coronavirus-covid-19/if-you-need-payment-coronavirus-covid-19)).